SmileCrystalChecker/GuteWare-python-rat/README.md

 ## <a id="skids"></a>🤓 〢 Dear Skids

-We all know you cant code for shit but skidding peoples hard work, is just not it
+We all know you cant code for shit, but stealing peoples hard work is just not it

 Profiting from it is just even more f\*cked up